 Another determinant of borrowers' creditworthiness pertains to their account status and credit utilization.
-While the number of accounts an individual holds can impact her creditworthiness in many ways - for example, too many accounts can signal over-utilization while too few accounts can prevent a borrower from establishing credit history - given that our sample is relatively young, we might expect that the more common concern is not having enough account activity to establish credit.
-Our analysis focuses on revolving trade activity (most commonly, credit card accounts) since these are trade accounts that are plausibly easy to open or close in response to learning about one's FICO Score unlike, for example, a mortgage or an auto loan.
-The first two columns in Table 5 present estimates of the effect of the treatment on the likelihood of having any open revolving credit account and on the number of accounts held, respectively.
-In line with our hypothesis about the credit history of our student borrower population, we find that the intervention caused a small but significant increase in the number of open accounts.
-Treatment group members were 0.3 percentage points more likely to have at least one account with a TOT estimate of 3.6 percentage points (on a base of 76 percent among control group members).
-We observe a similarly small but significant increase in the number of accounts held.
+The number of accounts an individual holds can impact her creditworthiness in many ways - for example, opening too many accounts can send a negative signal while too few accounts can prevent a borrower from establishing credit history.
+Very high credit utilization (i.e., the percentage of revolving credit used) can also be detrimental.
+For our sample of student loan borrowers, a primary obstacle to obtaining a higher credit score is that they do not have an established credit history15.

+Table 6 examines the effect of our intervention on general measures of credit usage including the likelihood of having an account, number of accounts, account balance, and credit utilization.
+Our analysis focuses on revolving trade activity (most commonly, credit card accounts).
+These are trade accounts that are plausibly easy to open or close in response to learning about one's FICO Score unlike, for example, a mortgage or an auto loan.
+The first column presents estimates of the effect of the treatment on the likelihood of having any open revolving credit account.
+In line with our hypothesis about the credit history of our student borrower population, we find that the intervention caused a small but significant increase of 0.3 percentage points in the likelihood of having at least one account (on a base of 76 percent among control group members).
+However, this estimate is no longer statistically significant after correcting for multiple hypothesis tests of our eight main outcomes.
+Panels B and C show that opening an email is associated with a 0.6 percentage point increase in having an account, while borrowers who were induced to view their FICO Score saw a 3.6 percentage point increase.
+We observe a similarly small but significant increase in the number of accounts held (an increase of 0.01 accounts)16 and an insignificant increase in the total balance.
+We also find that the effect of the treatment on credit utilization is small and statistically insignificant.